-Guidance as to whether an exception applies will be provided by a Director, the Chief Executive or the Chairperson of the Board in consultation with the Company Secretary.
+Guidance as to whether an exception applies will be provided by the Chief Executive or the Chairperson of the Board in consultation with the Market Disclosure Officer.
 Employees should not decide that an exception may apply and should therefore always make the internal disclosure as required under this policy.